 Create a co-expression.
 Allocate co-expression stack and heap blocks.
-Copy arguments and other locals from current procedure frame into heap block.
-Create procedure frame in new co-expression stack using arguments and other locals from current procedure frame.
-Create procedure frame for dummy call to coact on new co-expression stack.
-Push descriptor for new co-expression onto current co-expression stack.
+Copy the arguments and locals variables from the current procedure frame into the heap block.
+Create a procedure frame in the new co-expression stack using the arguments and other locals from current procedure frame.
+Create a procedure frame for dummy call to coact on the new co-expression stack.
+Push a descriptor representing the new co-expression onto current co-expression stack.